Landis' conjecture: a survey: Meshkov's counterexample

 \subsection{The description of the construction: Cruz-Sampedro's generalization}

-To give the construction for Theorem \ref{thm:Cruz99_2}, we first construct solutions on annular regions.
+To give the construction of the example in Theorem \ref{thm:Cruz99_2}, we first construct solutions on annular regions.
 The annular constructions are described in Lemma \ref{lem:cruz}.
 With Lemma \ref{lem:cruz} at hand, the proof of Theorem \ref{thm:Cruz99_2} consists of showing that the solutions on annuli can be put together to give solutions over all of $\R^2$ with the appropriate decay.
-As before, we use polar coordinates $r,\theta$ on the plane $\R^2$.
-For $\rho>0$ we will denote by $A(\alpha,\beta)$ the annulus in $\R^2$ defined by $\rho+\alpha \rho^{(1-\delta)/2}\le r\le \rho +\beta\rho^{(1-\delta)/2}$.
+As before, we use polar coordinates $r,\theta$ in the plane $\R^2$.
+For $\rho>0$ we denote by $A(\alpha,\beta)$ the annulus in $\R^2$ defined by $\rho+\alpha \rho^{(1-\delta)/2}\le r\le \rho +\beta\rho^{(1-\delta)/2}$.

 \begin{lem}[{\cite[Lemma 3.1]{Cruz99}}] Let $\delta>0$ and $\varepsilon\in \R$ satisfy $2\varepsilon+3\delta=1$.
 For a fixed and large $\rho>0$ let $n$ and $k$ be positive integers such that $|n-\rho^{1+\delta}|\le 1$ and $|k-6(1+\delta)\rho^{(1+\delta)/2}|\le 1+20\delta (1+\delta)$.
 Then there exist complex-valued functions $u$ and $q$ on $A(0,6)$ possessing the following properties (see Figure \ref{fig:annili}): \begin{enumerate} \item[(a)] The function $u$ is of class $C^2$ and satisfies